Cbsoftware/PressureNet-SDK/Documentation.md

 Settings
 --------

-The pressureNET SDK offers a few settings that allow you to customize its behavior.
+The pressureNET SDK offers settings that allow you to customize its behavior.
 To receive the current settings, send a CbService.MSG_GET_SETTINGS message.
 You will receive a CbSettingsHandler object back, which you can then read and modify, before saving the Settings with MSG_SET_SETTINGS.
 The available settings are documented here.

 - Data Collection Frequency